Table of Contents

 - Medications for Craniofacial Hyperhidrosis

-How to Treat a Sweaty Face
+How to Stop Sweating on Face

 Let’s take a closer look at each one of these tips and treatments designed to stop excessive face sweating.
 Some are simple and inexpensive.
 Some aren’t so simple and will set you back a hefty chunk of change.
 The seriousness of your condition and what you may have already tried will determine which one(s) you choose.